micdwill/IBM-Hiring/README.md

 # IBM Acquisition Team Recommendations
 In this project I have put myself in the position of a data scientist for IBM making a presentation to the acquisition.
 I look at current workers and their output and make a predictive model for the best workers.
 In order to this, I engineer a variable, called 'Quality' to predict.
 Additionally, I also predict
 'attrition,' which means a worker will quit within the next 2 years.
-In this manner, I am completing a 2-variable prediction for a hollistic hiring approach.
+In this manner, I am completing a 2-variable prediction for a holistic hiring approach.
 The dataset used is located in the repository as [attrition.csv](https://github.com/micdwill/IBM-Hiring/blob/master/attrition.csv).

 ## Data Cleaning